-Figure 1 shows that the largest group of people living in Barnstable County are considered seniors, ages 65 to 74.
-Age 45 to 54 is the second largest age group in the region.
-While this age group is not considered seniors, people ages 45 to 54 are likely to have established residency and will become part of the senior population.
+Figure 1 shows the estimated Barnstable County age distribution over several different age brackets.
+The figure shows that the largest group of people living in Barnstable County are considered seniors, ages 60 to 64, making up about 9.50% of the county population.
+Age 65 to 69 is the second largest age group in the region, with the same percentage of population attributed to this group.
+While this age group is not considered seniors, people within the age groups of 45 to 59 are likely to have established residency and will become part of the senior population.
 Since Barnstable County is a desirable place to retire, even more seniors are expected to move to the region.
 This will increase demand for human transportation services.